-- Blaug, Mark (1992), The Methodology of Economics or How Economists Explain, Cambridge University Press, Cambridge - Digumarti BhaskaraRao (ed.), Techniques of Teaching Social, Sciences, Sonali Publications, Delhi

-- Digumarti Bhaskara Rao and Ranga Rao (2007) Techniques of Teaching Economics, Sonali Publications, New Delhi - Dasgupta, Partha (2007), Economics: A very short introduction, Oxford University Press.
+- Blaug, Mark (1992), The Methodology of Economics or How Economists Explain, Cambridge University Press, Cambridge - Digumarti BhaskaraRao (ed.), Techniques of Teaching Social, Sciences, Sonali Publications, Delhi - Digumarti Bhaskara Rao and Ranga Rao (2007) Techniques of Teaching Economics, Sonali Publications, New Delhi - Dasgupta, Partha (2007), Economics: A very short introduction, Oxford University Press.
 George, Alex M. and Amman Madan (2009), Teaching Social Science in Schools: NCERT's New Text Book Initiative, Sage, New Delhi - Mehlinger, Howard D. (Ed) (1981), UNESCO Handbook for the Teaching of Social Studies, UNESCO - NCERT (2006), National Focus Group Position Paper on Teaching Social Sciences,

-- 1. What is the meaning of curriculum in the context of Social Sciences education? - 2.
-Why is curriculum construction important in Social Sciences education? - 3.
-Name two principles of curriculum construction that are relevant to Social Sciences. - 4.
-How is content selected and organized in the Social Sciences curriculum? - 5.
-Give an example of a factor that can lead to changes in the Social Sciences curriculum.
+- 1. What is the meaning of curriculum in the context of Social Sciences education, and how does it shape the learning experience for students? - 2.
+Discuss the significance of curriculum construction in Social Sciences education, highlighting its impact on student learning outcomes and societal development. - Choose two key principles of curriculum construction that are particularly relevant to Social Sciences education, and explain how they are applied in the development of a Social Sciences curriculum. - Describe the process of content selection and organization in the Social Sciences curriculum, highlighting the factors that influence these decisions and the importance of a well-structured curriculum. - 5.
+Identify and discuss a factor that can lead to changes in the Social Sciences curriculum, such as emerging social issues or technological advancements, and explain how curriculum developers respond to these changes